-A: Overnight Campers should bring plenty of soccer clothing, a soccer ball, sunscreen, alarm clock, all linens, swimming suit, any medications necessary, and spending money.
+A: Overnight Campers should bring plenty of soccer clothing, a soccer ball, sunscreen, alarm clock, all linens (XL twin sheets), any medications necessary, and spending money.
 Day campers should arrive dressed to play soccer in shorts, t-shirts, shin guards, socks and cleats or tennis shoes.
 Both Day and Overnight campers must bring a soccer ball.
 All campers will receive a free soccer camp T-shirt and water bottle.

 Q: What if my child has food allergies?

 A: At Doug Allison’s Soccer Academy, we pride ourselves on being the soccer camp that is about More than just Soccer.